aermosina86-sudo/fontanadelnettuno/triples.md

     skos:broader ex:fontana-as-water-feature .
 ```

-## Explanation
+### Explanation

-The concept `ex:fontana-as-water-feature` clarifies the meaning of **fontana** in this project.

-The concept `ex:fountain-cultural-site` classifies the selected resource as a fountain-related cultural site.
+This is a methodological enrichment.
+It does not add a new historical fact about the monument.
+Instead, it records the ambiguity observed during the SPARQL exploration.

-The `skos:scopeNote` explains that the word **fontana** should not be confused with **Fontana** as a surname, family name, artist name, or company name.
+The concept `ex:fontana-as-water-feature` explains that in this project **fontana** refers to a fountain or water-related monument, not to a person or company named Fontana.

 ---

-## ChatGPT CONSTRUCT query
+## ChatGPT CONSTRUCT query for Gap 2

-This was the working query used for Gap 2.

 ```sparql
 PREFIX skos:    <http://www.w3.org/2004/02/skos/core#>